rvsandeep/git-monitor/product-proposal.md

 ### Engineering Challenge

-Parsing unstructured data and aggregating data related to import statements from different projects and mapping them together.
-Projects in different languages require different rules to extract version and dependency information.
+Parsing unstructured data and aggregating import/dependency information from different projects with relations can be challenging considering the volume and variety of data.

 ### MVP